Walking: The Hillwalkers

 In May 2019 we completed Wainwright's Coast to Coast walk (first section in September 2017, two sections in 2018)- 190 miles of beautiful, varied landscape from St Bees in Cumbria to Robin Hood's Bay in North Yorkshire, crossing the mountains of the Lake District, the Yorkshire Dales and the North Yorks Moors.

-- The Cambrian Way - the "Mountain Connoisseur’s walk" - February 2013 to September 2016 - 440 kilometres from Cardiff Castle to Conwy Castle, across most of the major Welsh hills.
+- The Cambrian Way - the "Mountain Connoisseur’s walk" - started February 2013, completed in September 2016 - 440 kilometres from Cardiff Castle to Conwy Castle, across most of the major Welsh hills.

 - Glyndwr's Way in 2012.

 In early September 2019 a group of the Hillwalkers had a very successful (though very windy) week in Snowdonia, based in Caernarfon.
 Several mountains were climbed including Cnicht, the Carneddau, Foel Grach, Drosgl, Snowdon (by various routes), Crimpiau, Elidir Fawr, Carnedd y Filiast, Foel-goch, Y Garn and Glyder Fawr.
 Other highlights were walking around Cwm Bochlwyd & Cwm Idwal, through the Aberglaslyn Pass & the Nantmor valley, by Llyn Crafnant, visiting the now disused Hafna Mine, and exploring the Newborough area of Anglesey.